octavianiordache/UiPathHealthcareFormsDomainDigitalization/README.md

 - The solution achieves **TRL 4**, having been tested with real documents in a lab setup.
 - Designed for adaptability, it can be expanded to process other types of forms or be integrated into national EHR systems.
 - For better performance, enterprise UiPath components like AI Center and Orchestrator can be integrated.

----

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for more information.